Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 this option is checked, an an extra map that shows the maximum current value at each node or cell across iterations.

-####Mapping Options>> Write cumulative & max current maps only
+####Write cumulative & max current maps only

-Maps of current flow between each pair of focal nodes (or for each focal node in one-to-all and all-to-one modes) will be calculated, but only one summed map of current from all calculations (and a map of maximum values if above option is checked) will be written to disk.
+Maps of current flow between each pair of focal nodes (or for each focal node in one-to-all and all-to-one modes) will be calculated, but only one summed map of current from all calculations (and a map of maximum values if that option is checked) will be written to disk.

-####Mapping Options>> Compress output grids
+####Compress output grids

 Output ASCII grids are automatically compressed using the gzip file format.
 This can be useful when many large maps will be written.

-####Mapping Options>> Log-transform current maps
+####Log-transform current maps

-Values in output current maps will reflect a log10 transform of current densities, which is useful for visualizing them in a GIS.
+Values in output current maps will reflect a log10 transform of current densities, which can be useful for visualizing them in some GIS packages (e.g., ArcView 3.X).
 Cells with zero current will be re-coded with NODATA values.

+###Optional Input Files

-####Optional Input Files>> Read raster mask file
+####Read raster mask file

 When checked, a dialog will open to select a raster mask file.
-Cells with negative, zero, or NODATA values in the mask will be dropped (considered complete barriers) from the corresponding resistance map.
+Cells with negative, zero, or NODATA values in the mask will be dropped from the corresponding resistance map (i.e., treated as complete barriers).
 Positive integer cells will be retained.
 File should only contain integers and be in raster format.
 See example file "mask.asc" in the examples directory.

-####Optional Input Files>> Load a raster short-circuit region map
+####Load a raster short-circuit region map

-This file provides locations of short-circuit regions.
-These act as areas of zero resistance, essentially providing patches through which current is given a "free ride" as it flows across the landscape.
+Short-circuit regions act as areas of zero resistance, essentially providing patches through which current is given a "free ride" as it flows across the landscape.
 Each short-circuit region should have a unique positive integer identifier; cells within each region are merged